 Professional Activities and Publications

 Ms. Richardson was recently named one of the Top 40 Attorneys under 40 in California by the Daily Journal and one of the "Top Attorneys under 40" by Law360.
-Benchmark Litigation also named her to its "Under 40 List" which honors the achievements of the nation's most accomplished legal partners of the age 40 or younger.
+Benchmark Litigation also named her to its "Under 40 List" which honors the achievements of the nation's most accomplished legal partners of the age 40 or younger and named her a California "Future Litigation Star" in 2018.
 Ms. Richardson was named a "Rising Star" and one of Southern California's top women attorneys for 2013, 2014, 2015, and 2016 by Super Lawyers.
 Ms. Richardson speaks on panels and at conferences on issues related to managed care litigation, class actions, electronic discovery, women in the law, and legal ethics, and has co-authored the firm's biannual Electronic Discovery Review multiple times.

 Ms. Richardson graduated from UCLA School of Law in 2006.
 Ms. Richardson also earned a degree of Master of Public Health from UCLA in 2006, with a specialization in Health Services.
 Ms. Richardson graduated cum laude from Yale University in 2002, with a double-major in Molecular, Cellular, and Developmental Biology and History.
 Ms. Richardson currently serves on the Board of Directors of the UCLA School of Law Alumni Association, the Board of Directors for the Ninth Judicial Circuit Historical Society, the Board of Directors for Bet Tzedek Legal Services, the Board of Directors for the Good Shepherd Shelter, and the Board of Directors for the Salastina Society for Chamber Music.
 Ms. Richardson also serves as a Lecturer in Law at UCLA School of Law.